What are the roles, of the tenant, the landlord, the housing authority and HUD?

 No. The Request for Tenancy Approval form is simply your intention to rent to the tenant and sets the terms for the tenancy.
 Either party may withdraw from the process before a lease or contract is executed.
 Your lease is the binding agreement with your tenant.

-After I sign the RFTA and the family submits it to the Housing Authority, how long before an inspection is scheduled?
+After I sign the RFTA and the family submits it to BHA, how long before an inspection is scheduled?

-The Housing Authority's goal is to conduct an inspection within 7 business days of when the unit is vacated or otherwise ready for occupancy by the assisted household.
-Prior to Housing Authority staff contacting the owner, the family's share of rent is calculated and the preliminary screening for rent comparability is completed for discussion with the owner.
+BHA’s goal is to conduct an inspection within 7 business days of when the unit ready for occupancy by the assisted household.

 What are the most commonly failed inspection items?